OtakoidTony/ZetaPlot-R/README.md

 # otakoidR

-The R Package For ploting Riemann Zeta Function using R easily.
+The R Package For plotting Riemann Zeta Function using R easily.